FarParticul/AsusX543U-OC/README.md

 ------
 A new bootloader update for the laptop will be released from the moment a new version appears.

+# This fork was taken from my old account where I couldn't log in, as long as I don't update it or do anything with it due to the switch to linux, you can just fork it and that's it (but I guess there are no such people).

 ----
 ## RUS